A Look at the Future of Home-Based Education

 5. System of Peer Support

-The creation of Peer Support System in which each member
+The creation of a Peer Support System in which each member

 of the student’s small support group could empathetically provide online assistance